-1. Credits earned at U.S. colleges and universities are accredited by the following regional associations:
+1. Credits earned at U.S. colleges and universities are accredited by the dollowing regional associations:

-2. Credits earned from a foreign institution are evaluated by an evaluation agency such as World Education Services Inc. or Educational Credential Evaluators Inc. and a copy of the evaluation sent directly to NCC.
-For more information concerning WES, please contact the NCC Admissions or Records Office;
+2. Credits earned from a foreign institution are evaluated by an evaluation agency like World Education Services Inc. or Educational Credential Evaluators Inc. and a copy of the evaluation sent directly to NCC.
+For more information concerning an evaluation service provider, please contact the NCC Admissions or Records Office;

-3. Courses taken through the military are provided to the College on the official DD295 form or AARTS transcript;
+3. Courses taken through the military are provided to the College on the official DD295 form, AARTS, or Official Joint Services transcript;

 4. The course grade is C or better.
 Courses taken on a pass/fail basis may be accepted only if the official transcript states that a "pass" grade is equivalent to a C or above;

 5. The course content is equivalent to a Northampton course;